2027 Election: APC Gets Strong Warning Over Mass Defection

 Read also

-The ADC was earlier adopted by the coalition movement, which was started by former Vice President Atiku Abubakar, shortly after the 2023 general elections.
+The ADC was earlier adopted by the coalition movement, which was started by former vice president Atiku Abubakar, shortly after the 2023 general elections.
 Atiku had called on opposition leaders to come together under one umbrella and formed a movement to defeat President Bola Tinubu and the ruling All Progressives Congress (APC).

 On the other hand, President Tinubu and the APC have received hundreds of defectors from the PDP, Labour Party, New Nigeria Peoples Party (NNPP) and several others to strengthen their chances in the 2027 elections.

-The ruling party, as of 2023, has 21 governors, but ten governors from the opposition parties have joined the ruling party and have vowed to support the second-term ambition of President Tinubu.
+The ruling party, as of 2023, had 21 governors, but ten governors from the opposition parties have joined the ruling party and have vowed to support the second-term ambition of President Tinubu.
 Aside from the governors, the APC has received senators, House of Representatives members, former governors, ex-lawmakers and several political bigwigs.

 Analyst speaks on mass defection to APC